forlilab/Ringtail/README.md

 $ pip install ringtail
 ```

 You may need to install one or more of the listed dependencies, including matplotlib, rdkit, scipy, pandas, and meeko (a Forli lab tool).
+If you wish to use the supported duckdb database engine, this also needs installation (sqlite is usually already installed).

 ```bash
 $ pip install <dependency>